Growth of automorphisms of virtually special groups

 \subsection{The core of the proof}

 This subsection is devoted to the proof of \Cref{thm:cmp_main}, which mainly amounts to the following proposition.
-We have already seen in \Cref{lem:parts3+4} how parts~(3) and~(4) of the theorem can then be deduced from this.

-\begin{prop} Let $G\leq A_{\G}$ be convex-cocompact.
-For every $\phi\in\Out(G,m_{\G})$: \begin{enumerate} \item the set $\mf{g}(\phi)$ contains only finitely many non-sub-polynomial growth rates; \item each growth rate in $\mf{g}(\phi)$ is either pure or sub-polynomial. \end{enumerate} \end{prop} \begin{proof} We prove the proposition by a double induction.
+\begin{prop} If $\phi\in\Out(G,m_{\G})$, then finitely many growth rates in $\mf{g}(\phi)$ are pure, and all other elements of $\mf{g}(\phi)$ are sub-polynomial. \end{prop} \begin{proof} We prove the proposition by a double induction.
 The first induction is on the number of vertices of the finite graph $\G$.
-Thus, suppose that the proposition holds for all coarse-median preserving automorphisms of all convex-cocompact subgroups of (proper) parabolic subgroups of $A_{\G}$.
-We can also suppose that $G\not\in\mc{S}(G)$, otherwise the proposition holds for $G$ by a straightforward application of \Cref{cor:growth_direct_product}.
+Thus, suppose that the proposition holds for all coarse-median preserving automorphisms of all convex-cocompact subgroups of proper parabolic subgroups of $A_{\G}$.
+We can also suppose that $G\not\in\mc{S}(G)$, otherwise it is straightforward to deduce the proposition from the fact that it holds for the virtual direct factors of $G$ (see \cite[Corollary~3.6]{Fio11a} for details).
 Up to raising $\phi$ to a power, we can further assume that each conjugacy class of subgroups in $\mc{S}(G)$ is $\phi$--invariant.
 We then define the set of growth rates